thisisevilevil/evilevil365/_posts/2025-06-21-TheForgotten-Intune-Feature.md

 3. **License-awareness is lacking**: Users may end up “subscribed” to licensed apps they no longer use.
 Shifting to a self-service model encourages users to be more aware about the apps they subscribe to — potentially reducing licensing costs.

 There are variations of this traditional approach, but the one described above is the most common I encounter.
-Feature like "Allow Available Uninstall" and "Auto-update available apps" is not pertinent in this scenario, since apps are assigned with the "Required" intent.
+Features like "Allow Available Uninstall" and "Auto-update available apps" is not pertinent in this scenario, since apps are assigned with the "Required" intent.

 ## Optional Apps: Adopting a Modern Approach